Alex Trebek Delivers Touching Speech About ‘Survivorship’ At Walk To End Pancreatic Cancer

 Since Alex Trebek announced his battle against stage 4 pancreatic cancer in March, he has made it clear that he is doing everything he can to fight.
-On Saturday, the 78-year-old Jeopardy! host joined PurpleStride Los Angeles, thewalk to end pancreatic cancer, where he spoke to fellow survivors about their accomplishments thus far.
+On Saturday, the 78-year-old Jeopardy! host joined PurpleStride Los Angeles — a fundraising walk to end pancreatic cancer — where he spoke to fellow survivors about their accomplishments thus far.

 “As you all know, survivorship is measured starting from the date you are diagnosed with cancer,” Trebek told the crowd at the Los Angeles Zoo on May 4, according to Entertainment Tonight.
 “And on that scale, my gosh, I am a 62-day survivor.”

-The longtime game show host gave a quick shout-out to James Holzhauer, the 35-year-old Nevada man who recently passed the $1 million Jeopardy! winnings mark.
+The longtime game show host gave a quick shoutout to James Holzhauer, the 35-year-old contestant who recently passed the $1 million Jeopardy! winnings mark.
 Trebek told the walk’s participants that, like Holzhauer, they have “exceeded expectations” in fundraising.

 “Ladies and gentlemen, the survivors who will help get the message across that there is hope and if we keep working at it, we will beat cancer,” he continued, adding that he hopes to one day “match the accomplishments” of fellow survivors.

-The PurpleStride Los Angeles walk, hosted by the Pancreatic Cancer Action Network (PanCAN) Los Angeles Affiliate and presented by the Kathryn Naficy Pancreatic Foundation, raised nearly $652,000, according to PanCAN’s website.
-Trebek’s team (Team Alex) alone, which comprised of nearly 200 members, raised $60,000.
+The PurpleStride Los Angeles walk, hosted by the Pancreatic Cancer Action Network (PanCAN) Los Angeles Affiliate and presented by the Kathryn Naficy Pancreatic Foundation, raised nearly $652,000, according to PanCAN‘s website.
+Trebek’s team (Team Alex), which comprised of nearly 200 members, raised $60,000.

 Just *look* at the wonderful turnout here at #LAZoo for @PanCAN’s #PurpleStride walk! #TeamAlex #WageHope pic.twitter.com/L79CxY8AZg